who we are

 early career & events

 Emily is a dramaturg, theatre maker, writer and lecturer.
 She received her doctorate from Bath Spa University in 2021.
-Her research focussed on puppetry and dramaturgy, and produced The Mosaic Scale: a tool kit for dramaturgy.
+Her research focused on puppetry and dramaturgy, and produced The Mosaic Scale: a Toolkit for Dramaturgy (Routledge, 2024)

-She has presented her research on dramaturgy, the uncanny, and puppet theatre, sometimes individually and sometimes all together in the UK, USA and Austria.
+She has presented her research on dramaturgy, the uncanny, and puppet theatre in the UK, USA and Austria.

 Emily also holds an MA in Scriptwriting.
 For over 20 years she has written, directed and dramaturged projects in cabaret, theatre, puppetry, and applied theatre.
 She is co-founder of Croon productions puppet company.
 Their work has been seen in London, on tour across the UK, Berlin, Prague and Minneapolis.